All Products

 Note

-If you cannot identify the cause of the error and obtain optimization suggestions based on the result of the syntax check, you can select the related logs and click Search in Documentation to find relevant information in the help document.
+If you cannot identify the cause of the error and obtain optimization suggestions based on the result of the syntax check, you can select the related logs and click Search in Documentation to find relevant information in documentation.

-3. In the left-side navigation pane, click Deployments.
-On the Deployments page, click the name of the desired deployment.
+2. In the left-side navigation pane, choose O&M > Deployments.
+On the Deployments page, click the name of the deployment that you want to manage.

-3. On the Diagnostics tab, click Running Logs, Startup Logs, and JM Exceptions to view the logs of the deployment.
+3. Click the Logs tab.
+In the left-side pane of the Logs tab, click Logs, Startup Logs, and JM Exceptions to view the logs of the deployment.

-For more information, see View startup logs and operational logs of a job, View the exception logs of a deployment, and View the logs of a historical job.
+For more information, see View the boot logs and operational logs of a deployment, View the exception logs of a deployment, and View the logs of a historical deployment.

 Perform intelligent deployment diagnostics on abnormal deployments